 Super Note also allows you to transfer notes to other people using email or Wi-Fi.
 Super Note is simple to use and is packed with tons of features that make this note-taking app stand out from the rest.
 This is an underrated iOS note-taking app.
 You can download Super Note from the App Store here.

 If you’re looking for an app that will protect your notes, so no one else looks at them, you should consider Safe Note.
 With Safe Note, you can set up a self -protected password to protect your notes.
 Filter through recent, favorite and urgent notes.
 You can download Safe Note from the App Store here.

 6. Microsoft OneNote

 Microsoft OneNote is a note-taking app created by Microsoft.
 Easily create, edit, and manage up to 500 notes on your iPhone or iPad.
 Besides taking notes, you can add images and other media, draw diagrams and make charts.
-Using Microsoft SkyDrive, you can easily sync all your notes.
+Using Microsoft SkyDrive (now called OneDrive), you can easily sync all your notes.
 You can download Microsoft OneNote from the App Store here.

 In May, there were plenty of iOS apps being updated, from gaming to blogging apps.
 We complied a list of the best app updates for this month.Click here to read more

 Paper by FiftyThree is a sketch app that lets you draw, sketch, write, outline and color.
 Paper is finger friendly, but can be used with a stylus.
 Recent updates include new features like pinch to zoom and ink upgrades.
 You can download Paper by FiftyThree from the App Store here.